Family Law

 “Yes, you can still be able to move forward with your family law case even if you’ve missed the deadline.
 However, this involves a special process and is subject to the court’s approval.”

-Time limits in family law are set time limitations for taking legal proceedings.
 Once these deadlines run out you cannot start a case generally without leave of the court, known as ‘leave out of time’.
 The time limit varies with the circumstances and the type of case you have.

 If you’ve missed the deadline, you can still apply to the court for permission to proceed.
 The court will consider your request based on several factors.

-Further, it’s important to note that there are no specific time limits for applying for parenting orders.
+It’s important to note that there are no specific time limits for applying for parenting orders.
 You can still seek these orders at any time.

-Applying for Leave Out of Time
+How to Apply for Leave Out of Time?

 When you apply for leave out of time, the Family Court will review several key factors: